 - Failing to screen applicants correctly

 - Not removing truck drivers from service when they test positive for drugs or alcohol

 - Failing to implement DOT drug testing programs

 - Using drug and/or alcohol tests that are ineffective or inaccurate

 Holding the trucking company liable for damages can help ensure sufficient funds to pay the claim.
 The trucking company generally has extensive liability insurance policies covering their trucks.
 The companies also have substantial assets to pay claims.

 Establishments that serve alcohol could be partially liable for damages under the Texas Dram Shop Law.
 An attorney analyzes the case to determine if the business that sold the alcohol to the drunk truck driver could be liable for a civil claim.

-Schedule a Free Consultation With Our Fort Worth Truck Accident Lawyers
+Schedule a Free Consultation With Our Fort Worth Truck Accident Law Firm

 At Anderson Injury Lawyers, we handle all types of commercial truck accident cases.
 Call us today to schedule a free consultation to talk with an experienced Fort Worth truck accident attorney.
 We are here when you need a strong legal advocate fighting to get you the money you deserve.